sh3lk/mx/docs/randomized_testing.md

 ## Overview

-In this document, we describe three ways to introduce randomized property-based testing to Service Weaver.
+In this document, we describe three ways to introduce randomized property-based testing to MX.
 This doc borrows heavily from [*Testing Distributed Systems*][testing_distributed_systems] by [Andrey Satarin][asatarin].

 The various approaches differ in the following ways.